ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab05.md

 # Challenge Problem 1 - Hiding images in plain sight
 Steganography is a way to hide a secret message inside an ordinary file.
 There is a great [article](https://www.bbc.com/news/technology-19370581) on BBC.com about this idea and how criminals may be using it.

 For this challenge, you will hide a secret black-and-white image inside a standard image.
 The idea is to pick a color channel (R, G or B; the choice is yours) in the standard image.
 Let's assume you chose to work with R. Each pixel has a value for R, which is between 0 and 255.
 The reason of this range is that it is represented by an 8-bit number.
 With 8-bits, we can represent numbers from binary 00000000<sub>2</sub> (0 in decimal) to 11111111<sub>2</sub> (255 in decimal).
 Now, imagine we have a pixel with an R value of 01011101<sub>2</sub> (93 decimal).
 Would you be able to tell the difference if I change that value to 01011100<sub>2</sub> (92 decimal)?
 Probably not.
 This is what we will use to hide our secret black-and-white image.
 We will take the R value of each pixel in the standard image and replace its least significant bit (i.e., the right-most bit if I were to write the value in binary) to either 0 or 1 based on whether the correspoding image in the secret message is black or white.

 Basically, we are hiding the black-and-white image in the least significant bit of one of our color channels.
 To get the hidden message back, you simply need to check the least significant bit.
 A value of 0 means the hidden message has a black pixel there, while a 1 means it has a white pixel.
+Also note that having a least significant bit (LSB) of 0 means the number is even, and an LSB of 1 means the number is odd.

 For the first part of this challenge, download the image below ("hiddenbear.png").
 It has a secret message embedded inside its red color channel in the manner described above.
 Decode this message!